kikomi/json-formatter/README.md

 # JSON Formatter
 Formats a JSON-string into a properly indented and aligned string.
 The indentation (number of spaces) is controlled via `indentation` parameter.
+The formatter operates only with strings without having to converting it into a JSON object allowing it to format non-strictly valid JSON string i.e. a JSON represented by an array of objects or a JSON that has non-quoted properties.

 **Example:**
 The input string